Based Labs (BASEDAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Based Labs Price Prediction for 2025–2050

-According to your Based Labs price prediction, the value of BASEDAI is expected to change by 238.64%, reaching a price of 1.9640USD by 2050.
+According to your Based Labs price prediction, the value of BASEDAI is expected to change by 238.64%, reaching a price of 1.5946USD by 2050.

 Short Term Based Labs Price Prediction For Today, Tomorrow, This Week, and 30 Days